 We encourage you to get involved in the lively community of our department, from participating in department ensembles to attending our weekly research and composition seminars and performance classes.

 Music Psychology is such an exciting field - its applications range from health care to advertising.
 I spent the majority of my year researching empathy and how it regulates emotional responses to music.
-By the end I was equipped to conduct research independently and with skills that will continue to be useful far beyond the end of the MA.Katherine, recent graduate
+By the end I was equipped to conduct research independently and with skills that will continue to be useful far beyond the end of the MA.Katherine, MA Music (Music Psychology pathway)

 You'll automatically be a member of the York Music Psychology Group, who meet once a week to discuss projects, papers and theories.